smita-deshmane/Bike-Share-Data-Analysis/README.md

 * Each file within the dataset contains 13 columns each with 100,000 to 750,000 rows related to the bike rides.
 * These columns provide detailed information about each ride, including the ride ID, rideable type, start and end station ID’s and locations, coordinates, and membership type.
 #### Data Preparation
-Data preparation was performed in Microsoft SQL Server.
+For the data preparation I used Microsoft SQL Server.
 The data from each month, spanning from January to December 2022, was imported and merged into a single table called “bike_data”.The steps involved in this process are as follows:

-* Importing Data: The monthly .cvs files containing the ride data were imported into SQL Server.
+* Importing Data: I imported all the .cvs files containing the ride data into SQL Server.
-* Merging Data: A new table named “bike_data” was created to store the consolidated data for the entire year.The data from tables were merged using the UNION ALL statement.
+* Merging Data: After importing the files, I merged the all 12 .csv files into single sql table called “bike_data”.
+The data from tables were merged using the UNION ALL statement.
 While merging the data, columns which were needed for the analysis were selected (ride_id, rideable_type, started_at, ended_at, member_casual) and all the other columns were excluded.
-Also, additional colums were created which are needed for the analysis like seperating date and time from "started_at" column, also used DATEPART and FORMAT functions to get the necessary values like "Month", "Weekday", "MonthNum" from the date value.
+Also, additional colums were created which are needed for the analysis like seperating date and time from "started_at" column, also used DATEPART and FORMAT functions to get the necessary values like "Month", "Weekday", "MonthNum".
 #### Cleaning and Manipulation
 * I checked for duplicates and there were none.
 All ride_id were all unique.
-* Then, I looked at the bike types (rideable_type) and user type (member_casual) to check for distinct values, spelling errors, and trailing or leading space.
+* Then, I looked at the bike types (rideable_type) and user type (membership_type) to check for distinct values, spelling errors, and trailing or leading space.
 No inconsistency was detected.
 * The member_casual column has only values: member and casual.
 There were no changes made to the column.
-* To answer the business question, I created a column named "Ride_length" showing the duration of the ride in minutes and "Season" for adding the season according to month of the year.
+* To answer the business question, I created a column named "trip_duration" showing the duration of the ride in minutes and "season" for adding the season according to month of the year.
 * I explored the data to see the minimum, average, and maximum ride duration in minutes and hours.
-I noticed there were negative duration, columns where the ride ending time was greater than the starting time.
-This is an error and needs to be fixed.
+I noticed there were negative values in "trip_duration" column, this is an error and needs to be fixed.
 I removed the rows with negative durations.
+### Analysis
+For the analysis step, with business question in mind, I performed some summery statistics focusing on the the differece between members and causaul riders.
+Following are the steps I followed:
+* I started by calculating the total rides for members and causual riders.